fritzsedlazeck/Sniffles/README.md

 Alternatively, for step 2. you can supply a .tsv file, containing a list of .snf files, and custom sample ids in an optional second column (one sample per line), .e.g.:
 2. Combined calling using a .tsv as sample list: `sniffles --input snf_files_list.tsv --vcf multisample.vcf`

-### C. Non-Germline SV Calling (Somatic)
+### C. Mosaic SV Calling (Non-germline or somatic SVs)
-To call non-germline SVs (i.e. somatic/mosaic) SVs, the *--non-germline* option should be added, i.e.:
+To call mosaic SVs, the *--mosaic* option should be added, i.e.:

-`sniffles --input mapped_input.bam --vcf output.vcf --non-germline`
+`sniffles --input mapped_input.bam --vcf output.vcf --mosaic`

 ### D. Genotyping a known set of SVs (Force Calling)
 Example command, to determine the genotype of each SV in *input_known_svs.vcf* for *sample.bam* and write the re-genotyped SVs to *output_genotypes.vcf*: